Consumer resources for people with a disability

 Protecting your personal details from scammers

-At times the National Disability Insurance Agency (NDIA) is made aware of potential scams involving people claiming to be from NDIA attempting to collect personal details via telephone.
+At times the National Disability Insurance Agency (NDIA) is made aware of potential scams involving people claiming to be from NDIA attempting to collect personal details via telephone or online.

 The NDIA contacts people by phone for the purpose of completing a verbal access request to become a participant in the NDIS.
 Where this occurs, the NDIA will ask for certain personal information over the phone, but will only request this information after explaining the purpose of asking for it and seeking your consent to proceed.